tidwall/randjson/README.md

 type Options struct {
 	// Pretty formats and indents the random json.
 Default true Pretty bool
-	// Spread is the number of unique words to use.
+	// Words are the number of unique words to use.
 Default 1,000 Words int
 	// Rand is the random number generator to use.
 Default global rng Rand *rand.Rand